pennmem/PythonBootcamp/README.md

 [https://127.0.0.1:8000](https://127.0.0.1:8000)

 and you should see the JupyterLab interface pop up!
 Note that the "s" on https is critical for this to work.
-If it still fails, go back and make sure that your ssh tunnel was correctly created.
+Your browser might warn about this being an insecure connection or invalid certificate, given that 127.0.0.1 (direct to the ssh tunnel on your own computer) is not rhino.
+Override this warning and connect anyway, because we are using ssh to provide better security here.
+If the connection still fails, go back and make sure that your ssh tunnel was correctly created.

 ### Installing CMLReader